A Leap among Quantum Computing and Quantum Neural Networks: A Survey: The Quest for Quantum Supremacy

 One of the most important phenomena for quantum computations is the entanglement, which allows propagating the action on a qubit to others and compressing the resource requirements to describe a given state.
-Highly entangled states cannot be simulated efficiently by classical systems, representing one of the fundamental proofs to assess the real advantage of quantum devices over classical ones.
-Interestingly, assuming that it is true that there are computational tasks beyond any classical computer's capability that can be solved with a universal quantum computer, then in that case, it could be possible to refute the \quotes{extended Church-Turing thesis}.
+Highly entangled states cannot be simulated efficiently by classical systems, \h{therefore proving the advantage} of quantum devices over classical ones.
+Interestingly, assuming the existence of computational tasks beyond any classical computer's capability that can be solved with a universal quantum computer, then in that case, it could be possible to refute the \quotes{extended Church-Turing thesis}.
 As we mentioned previously, concerning an algorithmic point of view, the size of the Hilbert space grows exponentially for a classical algorithm while only polynomially in the quantum case.
-Moreover, quantum phenomena such as entanglement, superposition, and tunnelling, help to navigate such a vast space and should allow for a quantum speedup~\citep{lloyd1996universal,abrams1999quantum,harrow2009quantum}.
+Moreover, quantum phenomena such as entanglement, superposition and tunnelling, help to navigate such a vast space and should allow for a quantum speedup~\citep{lloyd1996universal,abrams1999quantum,harrow2009quantum}.
 Concerning the GM, Deutsch~\citep{deutsch1985quantum} was among the first ones to show that a quantum circuit can be built of reversible quantum logic gates to compute any classical function $f$ defined on $n$ bits.
-In 1992, the first example of quantum advantage in computation was formalized in~\cite{deutsch1992rapid} in which the authors showed that, for a given class of problems, a quantum device required exponentially less time to solve them compared to any deterministic classical approach.
+In 1992, the first example of quantum advantage in computation was formalized in~\cite{deutsch1992rapid} in which the authors showed that for a \h{specific} class of problems, a quantum device required exponentially less time to solve them \h{than} any deterministic classical approach.

-When talking about quantum advantage or speedup, there are two algorithms that are typically cited: Grover's search algorithm~\citep{grover1996fast,grover1997quantum} and Shor's factoring one~\citep{shor1994algorithms,shor1999polynomial}.
-However, there is a fundamental difference in the way they reach the advantage.
-Indeed, while for the first one, the \quotes{modest} quadratic speedup over the classical formulation is mathematically demonstrated, concerning the second one, this is not the case.
-Specifically, all that can be said about the Shor's algorithm is that it reaches an exponential speedup over the most efficient classical analogous available today.
-However, nothing forbids that a new classical formulation might reduce or even eliminate such a gap.
+When talking about quantum advantage or speedup, two algorithms are typically cited: Grover's search~\citep{grover1997quantum} and Shor's factoring~\citep{shor1994algorithms} algorithms.
+However, there is a fundamental difference in \h{how} they obtain the advantage.
+Indeed, while for the first one the \quotes{modest} quadratic speedup over the classical formulation is mathematically demonstrated, concerning the second one this is not the case.
+Specifically, all that can be said about Shor's algorithm is that it reaches an exponential speedup over the most efficient classical analogous available today.
+However, nothing forbids that a new classical formulation might reduce or eliminate such a gap.